 The next most common design trend, at 35 percent net, was towards smaller homes with more emphasis on style than size.
 The log home is uniquely positioned to excel as a smaller home.
-Since the interior walls are not load bearing, a log home is easily designed in the open floor plan that works so well in a smaller home.
-Without unnecessary walls and hallways, more of the home can be dedicated towards space in the home that is actually used.
+Since the interior walls are not load-bearing, a log home is easily designed in the open floor plan that works so well in a smaller home.
+Without unnecessary walls and hallways, more of the home can be dedicated to space in the home that is actually used.

 Rounding out the top five trends are a desire for single-story homes and simper exterior details.
 Again, the log home is a great choice for these trends, with many great single-story floor plans possible.
 Whether your plans call for a strict single-story or you want a loft space above, log homes look great and avoid the rambling look of many conventional ranch houses.
 Our six log-profile choices also allow you to customize the level of exterior detail to your personal preference.

 We hope you agree that a Real Log Home can satisfy all the design elements demanded by modern homebuyers.
-If you’d like, you can read the AIA report here, or contact Real Log Homes here for more information about log home design.
+If you’d like, you can read the AIA report here.
+You can also call Real Log Homes today or fill out the form below for more information!